d2clouds/speedray-cli/docs/documentation/lint.md

 <!-- Links in /docs/documentation should NOT have `.md` at the end, because they end up in our wiki at release. -->

-# ng lint
+# sr lint

 ## Overview
-`ng lint` will lint you app code using tslint.
+`sr lint` will lint you app code using tslint.

 ## Options
 <details>